 2. Altus - "Orion" - The Sidereal Cycle 3 - 2012 (55:28)

-Brand new this week, Free Floating Records.
+Brand new this week, Altus (aka Mike Carss) has released part three of his series, The Sidereal Cycle, on Free Floating Records.
 Altus is without doubt one of the masters of the ambient genre, and very generously releases very nearly all of his work under Creative Commons.

 Brad Ross McLeod, the brains behind the Free Floating Music netlabel, has this to say about the latest from Altus: